hirigaray/Xlambda/README.md

 for more information.

 ## Thanks
+* Special thanks to Danny O'Brien, for supporting me on Patreon!

 * dcat and z3bra for making libwm, upon which Xlambda was based
 * the Guile developers, for making this FFI so easy to use!
 * You, for trying this out!